CS50Spring2023/nuggets2-team9-plankton/DESIGN.md

 	call gameOver() to inform all clients the game has ended clean up

+### Function breakdown
+* main
+	handle the parsing of parameters and initializing other modules, including messsage

 * handleMessage:
 Callback function to be called in message_loop() when a message from a client in received